How To Get Cigarette Smell Out Of Clothes Efficiently

 The fabric softener is optional, but it can help to add a fresh scent to the clothing after the smoke odor has been removed.

-Remove smoke smell of cigarettes from clothing by following these steps:
+Remove the smoke smell of cigarettes from clothing by following these steps:

 Hang The Garment Air Out